murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/Witchcairn - a Cairn Hack.md

 ![Pasted image 20251112101401.png](/img/user/z_attachments/Pasted%20image%2020251112101401.png)

 ---
-### Attributes
+### Qualities
-There are three attributes: **Vigour** (VIG), **Clarity** (CLA), and **Spirit** (SPI).
+There are three Qualities: **Vigour** (VIG), **Clarity** (CLA), and **Spirit** (SPI).
 - **Vigour** encompasses your physical strength, fortitude, and stamina.
 If you take physical damage, it lowers your Vigour.
 - **Clarity** encompasses your agility, quick-thinking, and keen instincts.
 If you are met with disorienting circumstances or mind-muddling situations, it lowers your Clarity.
 - **Spirit** encompasses your willpower, hope, and heart.
 If you are demoralized, intimidated, or otherwise disheartened, it lowers your Spirit.

-Each attribute is ranked between 3 and 18, and you determine your starting score by rolling 3d6.
+Each Quality is ranked between 3 and 18, and you determine your starting score by rolling 3d6.

-Whenever you perform a risky action, you roll a **Save** with the appropriate attribute.
-Your attributes can also decrease during play, lowering your chance of successful Saves and thereby increasing the risks you take with your actions.
+Whenever you perform a risky action, you roll a **Save** with the appropriate Quality.
+Your Qualities can also decrease during play, lowering your chance of successful Saves and thereby increasing the risks you take with your actions.

-When an attribute reaches 0, you are either dead (VIG), unable to react to the world around you (CLA), or utterly hopeless (SPI).
+When an Quality reaches 0, you are either dead (VIG), unable to react to the world around you (CLA), or utterly hopeless (SPI).

+### Background
+Your character has a Background: a description of the experiences, knowledge, and skills you have obtained in your life so far.
+A large number of quirky Backgrounds can be found here: https://cairnrpg.com/second-edition/backgrounds/
+You can choose or roll for one of these Backgrounds, or make a custom one that adheres to the same format and style.

+Each Background gives you:
+- Starting gear
+- Funky and unique items and personal history
+- Diegetic knowledge and skills: a character who is a *Greenwise* (druid-type background) would have a lot of knowledge about plants, nature, and how to navigate through thickets.
+A *Cutpurse* on the other hand might be more skilled in climbing, sneaking, and may have lots of connections.

 ### Guard
 **Guard** (GD) represents your ability and capacity to avoid actual harm.
-When you are attacked and you are in a position where you could defend yourself to avoid harm, damage gets taken off your Guard before it lowers the appropriate Attribute.
-If this means the damage is fully absorbed by your Guard and no attribute damage has been taken, you've not taken any actual wounds: you've managed to protect yourself against it.
+When you are attacked and you are in a position where you could defend yourself to avoid harm, damage gets taken off your Guard before it lowers the appropriate Quality.
+If this means the damage is fully absorbed by your Guard and no Quality damage has been taken, you've not taken any actual wounds: you've managed to protect yourself against it.

 You determine your max GD by rolling 1d6.
 GD is recovered quickly: resting for a short time restores it back to full.